 The 3/2 Program provides the following benefits and opportunities:

 - Students can take up to 6 credits toward the MAcc while classified as an undergraduate (and therefore pay undergraduate tuition for these courses).
+In addition, ACC 460 B and E count toward your undergraduate and graduate degrees.

-- The 3/2 Program creates a more efficient way to complete your MAcc degree and meet the 150 hour CPA licensing requirement.
+- The 3/2 Program creates a more efficient way to complete your MAcc degree and meet the 150-hour CPA licensing requirement.

 - Master Programs Director, Shidler College of Business (G-202)